0BananaBig0/from_gcc_to_cpp/docs/CommonQtStuffes.md

     - In addition, programmers can choose whether and how to reimplement the specific event functions, like the general event function.
     - Key concetps: a event filter, a event function, a event handler or a spcific event function.
+11. Signals: public method, return void, automatically generated; can't be emitted in a `const` method; means that the object's state is changed.
+12. Slots: manually written, no limitations except that the number of their parameters must be less than or equal to the number of parameters of the connected signal; used to response to the signal.

 ### QT IOs